SioKCronin/alluvium/README.md

 * Archived data: https://dumps.wikimedia.org/enwiki/latest/

 ### Engineering Challenges
+* Decouple the scalability, the latency, and the availability of our stream processing application with an external database
 * Elasticsearch integration with Kafka Streams
 * Producer tuning (compression, batch size)
 * Broker tuning (leader balancing)
-* Consumer tuning (
+* Consumer tuning

 #### Specs/Constraints
-* Presently sift can return match results at a rate of 0 records/second (room for improvement!)
+* Presently, can return match results at a rate of 0 records/second (room for improvement!)